-- Avoid slang, which is very informal and faddish - No: We lucked out, and hit upon a totally cool algorithm. - No: We ended up with zilch. ; Yes: The result was negative. - Avoid shoptalk jargon used only by you and your colleagues - thingamajig may mean something to you, but not to your readers jargon
+Avoid slang, which is very informal and faddish

+- No: We lucked out, and hit upon a totally cool algorithm. - No: We ended up with zilch.; Yes: The result was negative. - Avoid shoptalk jargon used only by you and your colleagues - lineout may mean something to you and your coworkers, but not to your readers